 The rising prevalence of diabetes and other diseases which elevate the demand for prosthetics has significantly contributed to the market share.
 According to the International Diabetes Federation, in 2019, approximately 463 million adults (20-79 years) were living with diabetes; expected to rise to 700 million by 2045.
-Many diabetic patients have a risk of developing foot ulcers, which often leads to amputation.
-Also, according to the Amputee Coalition of America, vascular diseases are considered as main cause of lower limb amputation.
+Many diabetic patients have a risk of developing foot ulcers, which often lead to amputation.
+Also, according to the Amputee Coalition of America, vascular diseases are considered the main cause of lower limb amputation.

 The global robotic artificial muscles market is rising with advancements and investments in research and development activities of artificial intelligence technology.
 This aimed to improve the quality of life of amputees which resulted in the production of technologically advanced products.
-Another factor supporting the market growth is its application as industrial actuators which also results in sharp rise in the graph of robotic artificial muscles market which is expected to grow substantially during the forecast period as well.
-The market can be segmented on the basis of following segments:
+Another factor supporting the market growth is its application as industrial actuators which also results in a sharp rise in the graph of the robotic artificial muscles market which is expected to grow substantially during the forecast period as well.
+The market can be segmented on the basis of the following segments:

 By Actuation Mechanism